-At SEJ, we believe that science is a doorway through which children are provided with opportunities that help them gain a greater understanding of the world around them.
+At SEJ we believe that science is a doorway through which children are provided with opportunities that help them to gain a greater understanding of the world around them.
 Through making links and connections to real life experiences, they learn about how and why things work.
-Exploring through their own investigations, they will engage in experiments, be encouraged to question and develop an interest in the awe and wonder that is found in our day to day lives, the wider community and stretching further into outer space.
+Exploring through their own investigations, they will engage in experiments, be encouraged to question and develop an interest in the awe and wonder that is found in our day-to-day lives, the wider community and stretching further into outer space.

 In order to provide children with opportunities to retain the knowledge that they have learned and consolidated, SEJ provides ‘Innovation Fridays’.
-This is an opportunity for children across the whole school to reflect, revisit prior learning and celebrate their understanding through challenges designed and planned for the children to display their skills.
-During these afternoons, children may construct, perform or present what they have learned from the previous project.
+This is an opportunity for children across the whole school to reflect upon and revisit prior learning, and celebrate their retained understanding through challenges designed and planned for the children to display their knowledge and skills.
+During these sessions, children construct, perform or present what they have learned and can recall from previous projects.

 At the start of each project, a carefully selected bank of scientific vocabulary is introduced.
 Throughout the series of lessons, the vocabulary will be embedded through talk and activities, and become a part of the lessons ensuring that the science curriculum is vocabulary-rich.

 To view our current long-term overview for science, please click here.